 If you apply for Clerical Officer positions in the Civil Service as part of national competitions or for various other Clerical Officer recruitment competitions generally you will be required to undertake assessments and an interview as part of the selection process.
 These assessments can come in the form of an Assessment Questionnaire or Verbal and Numerical Reasoning Tests.
 You will also be required to do an interview and the most common form of interview used is a Competency-Based Interview.

 Our online course provides exceptional preparation for Clerical Officer aptitude tests and interviews.
 We have helped thousands of candidates successfully prepare for their assessments and interviews over the years.
 Our course has everything you need to succeed at the selection stages of various Clerical Officer recruitment competitions.
 Find out more about how our course can help you achieve your goal of securing a clerical officer position below.

 Our renowned preparation courses have been developed by industry experts with more than 30 years of experience.
 We have helped thousands of candidates just like you succeed at the selection stages of Clerical Officer competitions.
-Our courses are excellent preparation for the most recent 2020 National Civil Service Clerical Officer Competition as well as many others.
+Our courses are excellent preparation for National Civil Service Clerical Officer Competitions as well as many others.
 Includes preparation for the Competency-Based Interview.

 Applications for national competitions are made through the Public Appointments Service website when a competition is launched.
 After applying, candidates are entered into the selection process and will need to complete a number of stages.
 The first of these stages can comprise of an online questionnaire and assessment tests.
 These assessment tests can include; numerical reasoning, verbal reasoning and clerical checking.
 Later stages will usually require attendance at a test/interview venue.